 Supportive frameworks and models create order and a liberating structure when applied within an emergent context.
-This allows evolution, which is more elegantly ordered complexity, to happen.
-Liberation in this regard means that the conscious use of certain tools can help create enough innovation and order, to free up energy.
+This arrangement allows evolution, which is more elegantly ordered complexity, to happen.
+Liberation in this regard means that the conscious use of specific tools can help create enough innovation and order, to free up energy.
 The aim would be to create a greater sense of power for the individual while removing traditional control or social conditioning.

 Regenerative and Holistic Thinking